 Failure to have the right qualifications means that you cannot guarantee your building inspector has the proper skills, training, experience and equipment to do the job well.

 As such, you can spend hundreds of dollars, only for your unqualified inspector to completely miss the relevant issues impacting the property.

 Do not waste your time and money.
-You do not risk hiring a dodgy tradie.
+Do not risk hiring a dodgy tradie.

-In this blog, we will explain what qualifications building inspectors need to have.
+In this blog, we explain what qualifications building inspectors need to have.